-July 3, 2007 - American Medical Association [message to OHI team]
+July 3, 2007 - American Medical Association (AMA) [message to OHI team]

-"I'm delighted that the AMA House of Delegates has calling approved resolution а for increased collaboration between the human and veterinary medical communities and I look forward to seeing a stronger partnership between physicians and veterinarians.
+"I'm delighted that the AMA House of Delegates has approved a resolution calling for increased collaboration between the human and veterinary medical communities and I look forward to seeing a stronger partnership between physicians and veterinarians.
 Emerging infectious diseases, with the threats of cross-species transmission and pandemics, represent one of many reasons why the human and veterinary medical professions must work more closely together."